 SSUC has a long history of excellence in church music.
 The Sydenham Street United Street Choir is a vital part of our worship service.
 The choir sings an eclectic repertoire spanning five centuries of sacred music.
-During normal times, it rehearses on Thursday evenings from 19:00 hr to 21:30 hr. and sings during the 10:30 hr worship services each Sunday from September through late June.
-However, during the pandemic, singing is not allowed in the sanctuary although this will hopefully change once the COVID-19 pandemic restrictions are lifted.
-New choir members are always welcome: contact Barb Carr or Marilyn Huffman.
+During normal times, it rehearses on Thursday evenings from 19:00 hr to 21:30 hr. and sings during the 11:00 hr worship services each Sunday from September through late June.
+New choir members are always welcome: contact Barb Carr or Marilyn Huffman through the church office.